I came across an article on BBC.com this morning http://www.bbc.co.uk/news/business-17682304

 processes human information, or unstructured data, including social media,

 email, video, audio, text and web pages.
+From BBC.com

 No comments: